 - Convenience and Privacy: The test kit allows you to collect samples from the comfort of your home, eliminating the need for a clinic visit.
 This provides convenience and privacy for individuals undergoing the test.

-- Suitable for Adults and Children: The test is suitable for both adults and children, indicating its applicability for individuals of different age groups.
+- Suitable for Adults and Children: The test is suitable for both adults and children, indicating its applicability to individuals of different age groups.

 - No Additional Laboratory Cost: The test kit includes a laboratory fee, so there are no additional charges for the laboratory analysis.
 This ensures transparency and simplifies the testing process.